 Prepare pie crust first: Mix ingredients together.
 Do not knead.
 Divide dough in half (for bottom and top pastry).
 Roll flat and thin.
-Line 9-inch pie pan with bottom pastry.
+Line a 9-inch pie pan with the bottom pastry.
 Set aside.

 Prepare filling next: Heat oven to 425 degrees.
-In large bowl, combine all filling ingredients.
+In a large bowl, combine all the filling ingredients.
 Mix lightly.
 Spoon into pastry-lined pan.
 Top with remaining pastry.
-Fold edge of top pastry under bottom pastry.
-Press together to seal and flute edge.
+Fold the edge of the top pastry under the bottom pastry.
+Press together to seal and flute the edge.

-Cut slits in several places in top pastry (center and several diagonals).
-Sprinkle additional sugar lightly over top of pie.
+Cut slits in several places in the top pastry (center and several diagonals).
+Sprinkle additional sugar lightly over the top of the pie.

-Bake at 425 degrees for 40-45 minutes or until apples are tender and crust is golden brown.
-Cover edges of pie crust after first 15 minutes to prevent overcooking.
+Bake at 425 degrees for 40-45 minutes or until the apples are tender and the crust is golden brown.
+Cover the edges of the pie crust after the first 15 minutes to prevent overcooking.
 Place on cookie sheet to prevent spillage.
 One pie provides about 8 servings.